 Aggregate Impact Value Test

-Aggregate impact value test is a method to measure the resistance of coarse aggregates to sudden impact loading.
+The aggregate impact value test is a method to measure the resistance of coarse aggregates to sudden impact loading.
 It is commonly used in civil engineering projects to assess the quality and strength of aggregates for pavement and road construction.

-The test involves dropping a steel hammer of a specified weight and height onto a sample of aggregate and measuring the percentage of fines (particles passing through 2.36 mm sieve) produced by the impact.
+The test involves dropping a steel hammer of a specified weight and height onto a sample of aggregate and measuring the percentage of fines (particles passing through a 2.36 mm sieve) produced by the impact.

 The lower the aggregate impact value, the higher the resistance of the aggregate to impact loading.